 Having gone to the trouble of investing time or money, or both(!) in a beautiful houseplant(s) to complement your home, the last thing you want is pesky bugs spoiling their appearance.

-If you’ve started noticing tiny, fly-like flying insects around your home, particularly around your houseplants, then you’ve very likely got a case of fungus gnats!
+If you’ve started noticing tiny, fly-like flying insects around your home, particularly around your houseplants, then you’ve very likely got a fungus gnat infestation!

-However, when it comes to fungas gnats, there’s good news and bad news.
+However, when it comes to getting rid of fungas gnats, there’s good news and bad news.

 The bad news is that both fungus gnats and their larvae can absolutely destroy your houseplants quickly if you’re not vigilant, and allow them to spread like wildfire.